MathewT/aws-certified-developer/IAM/IAM.md

 ## IAM Roles
 1. A role is an AWS identity with permission policies (access to actions and resources) that determine what the identity can and cannot do in AWS
-1. Unlike IAM users, IAM roles are not associated or assigned to a specific user
+1. Unlike IAM users, IAM roles do not identify a specific user
-1. Roles can be used (**"assumed"**) by a user or resource (EC2)
+1. Roles can be used (**"assumed"**) by a user or resource (EC2, Lambda)
 1. Roles have no credentials (password or access key)
-1. If a user is assigned to a role, access keys are created dynamically and assigned to that user
+1. If a user is assigned to (assuming) a role, access keys are created dynamically and assigned to that user
 1. Permissions are attached to the role
 1. IAM roles can be attached to:
   * An IAM user in the same account as the role or different account as the role